 As a visual aid to data interpretation and cross-country comparisons, figures for selected indicators are included.
-As with time series, the figures should also be interpreted with caution, in particular in cross-country analysis, because countries with missing data are excluded from the charts.
+As with time series, the figures should also be interpreted with caution-in particular in cross-country analysis because countries with missing data are excluded from the charts.

 Throughout this volume (except when otherwise stated), the symbol ".." indicates that data are not available or not applicable.
 A zero (0) indicates either zero value or an insignificant value, that is, less than one-half of the smallest unit shown.
-The symbol "MR" indicates "most recent year available."
-In chapter 13, columns headed by a period (for example, 1992-95) show data for the latest available year in the period.
+The abbreviation "MR" indicates "most recent year available."
+In Chapter 13, columns headed by a period (for example, 1993-97) show data for the latest available year in the period.

-To facilitate cross-country comparisons, values of many national series have been converted from the national currencies to U.S. dollars, using the World Bank Atlas methodology.
+To facilitate cross-country comparisons, this book has converted values of many national series from the national currencies to U.S. dollars, using the World Bank Atlas methodology.

-Indicators in this volume generally follow standard definitions as far as possible and cover years through 1999, depending on the chapter.
-Data for 1999 are preliminary and therefore may not be internally consistent within and across accounts, and may not be available for all countries.
+Indicators in this volume generally follow standard definitions as far as possible and cover years through 2003 or 2003, depending on the chapter.
+Data for 2003 are preliminary and therefore may not be internally consistent within and across accounts; and data may not be available for all countries.
 Because data are continually updated, the statistics here may be different from those in other publications.

-Shares and ratios are always calculated using current price series; when gross domestic product GDP is used as the denominator for these calculations, it is always expressed at market prices (except in Figure 2-3).
+Shares and ratios are always calculated using current price series; when gross domestic product (GDP) is used as the denominator for these calculations, it is always expressed at market prices (except in Figure 2-3).

-In all but the last chapter, the data are arranged by indicator to facilitate cross-country comparisons.
-For country-specific work, data can be arranged to show all indicators together for each country.
+In all but the household survey chapter, the data are arranged by indicator to facilitate cross-country comparisons.
+For country-specific work, data can be Introduction 3 arranged to show all indicators together for each country.

 In this volume, the statistical tables are usually arranged as time series, by country and by country groups.
 The largest country group is All Africa, consisting of two subgroups: North Africa and Sub-Saharan Africa (including South Africa).
-In turn, the Sub-Saharan Africa group is shown excluding South Africa and Nigeria.
-These two subgroups correspond to the Sub-Saharan Africa and Sub-Saharan Africa excluding Nigeria groups shown in the AEFD and ADI 1992, where South Africa was listed separately.
+In turn, the Sub-Saharan Africa group is shown, excluding South Africa and Nigeria.
+These two are subgroups within the SSA group, and correspond to the Sub-Saharan Africa and Sub-Saharan Africa, excluding Nigeria groups shown in the AEFD and ADI 1992, where South Africa was listed separately.

 Annual data shown for country groups are totals, averages, or medians for the countries included in the group, as indicated on the table.
-These group aggregates can be either simple arithmetic)-where missing data are not imputed-or gap-filled-where weights are used to adjust group totals for missing countries.
+These group aggregates can be either simple arithmetic-where missing data are not imputed or gap-filled-or weights are used to adjust group totals for missing countries.
 In the latter case, when values are missing for a country or a year, estimates are made to maintain the same country composition of the groups through time.
 However, the implicit estimated values for the countries with missing data are not shown separately in the tables.
-These gap-fill estimates are made, and the aggregate statistics shown, only if the countries for which data are available for a given year account for at least two-thirds of the full group, as defined by benchmarks in 1995.
+These gap-fill estimates are made and the aggregate statistics are shown only if the countries for which data are available for a given year account for at least two-thirds of the full group, as defined by benchmarks in 1995.
 This procedure is standard for many World Bank statistical publications.